raunakca077/raunakca077/README.md

 # 💫 About Me:
--👋 Hi, I’m Raunak Chauhan.<br>- 👀 I’m interested in competitive programming ,developement and all other tech stuff.<br>- 🌱 I’m currently pursuing MCA from NIT Allahabad.<br>- 📫 Connect with me on LinkedIn via https://www.linkedin.com/in/raunak-chauhan-130b59243/<br>
+-👋 Hi, I’m Raunak Chauhan.<br>- 👀 I’m interested in programming ,developement and all other tech stuff.<br>- 🌱 I’m currently pursuing MCA from NIT Allahabad.<br>- 📫 Connect with me on LinkedIn via https://www.linkedin.com/in/raunak-chauhan-130b59243/<br>

 ## 🌐 Socials: